Information on how to change the name or number of their property and how to get an address for a new property.

 St Albans City & District Council cannot be held responsible for any claims for compensation arising directly or indirectly from the naming of street, re-naming of street, numbering or renumbering of properties.

-The property developer should not give any postal addresses, including the postcode, to potential occupiers/owners, either directly or indirectly (for example via solicitors or estate agents) before the official Naming and/or Numbering Plan has been issued by the Local Authority.
 St Albans City & District Council will not be liable for any costs of damages caused by failure to comply with this.

 Questions and contacts